siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 003 Continuity.md

 reconfigured, rather than an unrelated second distribution?

 The answer is continuous flow.
 The later registration must be a redistribution of the same energy already present in the earlier one.
-Call that joining flow
-$\mathbf F$.
-For a particular ordered pair of registrations, we write the local accounting of that same flow as $\mathbf{S}(\mathbf{r};1,2)$, which relates one registered distribution to the other.
+Chapter 2 named that joining flow $\mathbf F$.
+For a particular ordered pair of registrations, we now write the local bookkeeping of that same flow as

+$$
+\mathbf{S}(\mathbf{r};1,2).
+$$

+This does not introduce a second flow beside $\mathbf F$.
+It is the registration-to-registration accounting of that one continuous flow for the ordered pair $(1,2)$.
 So transport is not something that happens after reconfiguration; it is the local structure of that reconfiguration.

 This does not begin by assuming that the whole pattern is simply translated.
 Such a picture would already require an added drift telling the pattern where